Knowing how to choose a Medicare Part D plan is essential for managing prescription drug costs in retirement and ensuring you have the right coverage.

 Do You Need a Standalone Plan?

-If you are enrolled in or plan to enroll in Medigap, you need a standalone plan.
 You also need a standalone plan if you enroll in the Medi-Share 65+ healthsharing plan.
 Neither Medigap nor Medi-Share 65+ includes prescription drug coverage on their own.

 Get a Free Medicare Supplement Quote

-How To Compare Part D Plans
+How To Compare Medicare Part D Plans

 Pricing

-But you should consider more than just monthly premiums.
-It’s important to review the plan’s entire cost structure.
-Especially if you take a lot of prescription drugs.
+It’s important to review the entire cost structure of the plan.
+This is especially important if you take a lot of prescription drugs.

-So on top of premiums, you should also consider
+So on top of premiums, you should also consider:

 • copayments